dbt-labs/docs.getdbt.com/website/docs/faqs/environments/diff-database-environment.md

 ---
 title: Can I set a different connection at the environment level?
-Description: “Separate projects for different environments workaround"
+Description: "Separate projects for different environments workaround"
-sidebar_label: ‘Set different database connections at environment level’
+sidebar_label: 'Set different database connections at environment level'
 id: diff-database-environment
 ---